 - salt to taste

 To serve, ladle cold soup into chilled bowls.
-Carefully spoon pico de gallo onto soup so that it doesn't plop to the bottom, but rests gently on top.
+Float one or two slices of cucumber on the soup and carefully spoon pico de gallo over the soup and sliced cucumber.
+Be careful so that the garnish doesn't plop to the bottom, but rests gently on top.
 Enjoy!